MechSolATL/FixItFred/README.md

 ---

+## **Attribution & Creative Legacy**

+This platform was developed in collaboration with AI under the creative direction of **Dino**, the original architect of the MechSolATL initiative and creator of Service-Atlanta.com.
+All core logic, flow design, and architectural choices reflect Dino’s leadership and contribution.
+AI was used solely to assist — not to originate — and any derivative ideas must reference this foundation.

+---

+## **AI Attribution Notice**

+All LLM-based enhancements (Patch) are built internally using OpenAI APIs and strict governance under PROS standards.
+Patch is not a replacement for technician insight but an enhancement powered by your own field knowledge.

+---

+## **Testing Notice**

+Test project uses EF Core InMemory + xUnit.
+See /MVP_Core.Tests/README.md for usage.

+---

 ## Legal Notice

 All code, designs, workflows, service structures, and business methods associated with Service-Atlanta.com and Mechanical Solutions Atlanta are protected under a Proprietary License.
 Unauthorized use, duplication, or resale without express permission from Virtual Concepts is strictly prohibited.

 [View Protected Proprietary License](./Pages/Legal/License.cshtml)

+---

+> “We’re building a self-learning technician platform where every job teaches the next.
+It’s powered by AI, guided by experience, and built on the values that define real pros.”